pseroul/ideas_topics/README.md

 ## Use a domain name instead of a public IP
 Go to OVH and:
-- Buy a domain name (in our case pierreseroul.com)
+- Buy a domain name
 - Configure the DNS:
   - Go to Zone DNS
   - Select your domain